|

 Instructions

-• In a large, deep skillet or saute pan over medium heat. saute the onion and carrot in the oil until onion is lightly browned.
+• Heat the oil in a large sauté pan or deep skillet over medium heat.
+Sauté the onion and carrot in the oil until the onion is lightly browned.
 Add the ground beef and cook, breaking up, until well browned and no longer pink, about 10 minutes.

 • Stir 1 tablespoon of flour into the beef mixture.
 Gradually add 1 1/2 cups of beef broth, stirring constantly.
-Add the 1/2 teaspoon of pepper, and bay leaf.
+Add 1 teaspoon of Worcestershire sauce, 1/2 teaspoon of freshly ground black pepper, and a bay leaf.
 Taste and add salt, as needed.
 Bring to a boil.
-Reduce heat, cover, and simmer for 5 minutes.
+Reduce the heat, cover, and simmer for 5 minutes.

 • Meanwhile, prepare the dumplings.
-In a medium bowl, whisk together the 2 cups of flour, baking powder, 1/2 teaspoon of salt, sage, thyme, and 1/2 teaspoon of pepper.
+In a medium bowl, whisk together the 2 cups of flour, baking powder, 1/2 teaspoon of salt, sage, thyme, and 1/2 teaspoon of freshly ground black pepper.
 Work the butter in with your fingers or a pastry blender until the mixture resembles meal.
-Add 1/2 cup of water and mix with hands until the dough holds together.
+Add 1/2 cup of water and mix with your hands until the dough holds together, adding more water 1 tablespoon at a time if needed.
 The dough should be soft, but stiff enough to shape.
 With floured hands, shape the dough into 8 balls.

-• Check and add more broth or water if the beef mixture becomes dry.
+• Check occasionally and add a splash of broth or water if the beef mixture becomes dry.

 Nutrition